nuxeo/doc.nuxeo.com-client-php/src/authentication.md

 (new NuxeoClient())->withAuthentication(new TokenAuthentication("nuxeoToken"));
 ```

 Token acquisition is not implemented in PHP client and should be done by following this [documentation](https://github.com/nuxeo/nuxeo/tree/master/modules/platform/login/nuxeo-platform-login-token#implementation).

-## OAuth2 Authentication
+## OAuth 2 Authentication

-Oauth2 authentication is enabled by default on Nuxeo server but Nuxeo PHP client do not implement the login flow.
+Oauth 2 authentication is enabled by default on Nuxeo server but Nuxeo PHP client do not implement the login flow.
 You need to implement it on your own and use the access token with Nuxeo PHP client:

 You can find a sample of login flow for a Symfon 4 application and the `league/oauth2-client` library under [integration/oauth2](https://github.com/nuxeo/nuxeo-php-client/tree/main/integration/oauth2)